Lucyjpjones/lj-fscr/README.md

 Follow the steps below if you are wanting to propose changes to the project or to use the project as a starting point for your own idea.

-> **Note:** All static and media files were stored in a AWS bucket so are not available through the github repository.
-Please contact site owner if you wish to use any of the images included.
+> **Note:** All static and media files were stored in an AWS bucket so are not available through the GitHub repository.
+Please contact the site owner if you wish to use any of the images included.

 - **Forking the GitHub Repository**